Uday-1099/ETH-Avax-mod-4/README.md

 Token Burning: Token holders can burn their tokens using the burn function.
 This action is irreversible and effectively reduces the total supply of DegenToken.

 Token Redemption: Users can redeem (burn) their DegenToken tokens through the redeem function, reducing their balance by the specified amount.

+Redemption for Confectionery Store Items: The contract owner offers a confectionery store where users can redeem their tokens for specific items.
+The available items are as follows:

+Item 1: Candy (Cost: 75 DGN)
+Item 2: Cake (Cost: 50 DGN)
+Item 3: Doughnut (Cost: 25 DGN)

 Transfer and Approvals: Token holders can transfer tokens to other addresses using the standard transfer function.
 Additionally, they can authorize specific addresses (spenders) to transfer tokens on their behalf using the approve and transferFrom functions.